robdonn/tings/README.md

-# tings
+# Tings

-Tings to do
+Tings To Do

+Checklist app framework demonstrating developing multi-platform applications in a monorepo architecture.